AmandaRaphael/Blog_Of_Thrones/README.md

     -create images for filtered Regions in assets -display images in house cards

-phase 3 - implementing requirement 2- listen to the event click and display house detail(10hrs) -create outlet
+phase 3 - listen to the event click and display house detail(10hrs) -create outlet
 -use useParams get param object and filter clicked component -design Outlet